 We all have a right to breathe fresh air, drink clean water, and put down roots in a healthy community.

-That’s why we’re working to end the unfair environmental burdens imposed on low-income and communities of color and limited English proficient households – and bolster the quality of life for all New Englanders.
+That’s why we’re working to end the unfair environmental burdens imposed on low-income residents, communities of color, and limited-English proficient households – while bolstering the quality of life for all New Englanders.

 Our Solutions

 For more than 50 years, CLF has fought to create healthy communities for people across New England.
-But the reality is pollution, climate impacts, and other environmental burdens fall harder on limited English proficient residents and low-income and communities of color than predominantly white neighborhoods.
+But pollution, climate impacts, and other environmental burdens fall harder on residents with limited English proficiency, communities of color, and low income than predominantly wealthy, white neighborhoods.

 Our Vision